busybox11/NowPlaying-for-Spotify/readme.md

 ## **How to host ?**

-You can use XAMPP (multi-platform) or Wampserver (Windows only) but any webserver with PHP 7.0 or greater is good to use.
+You can use XAMPP (multi-platform) or Wampserver (Windows only) but any webserver with PHP 7.0 or greater is good to use, with the `php-curl` module.

 ## **What modifications are required ?**